GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

 risk for periodic background sync:

 * The background sync activity only occurs on a network that the device has previously connected to.
-We recommend to only connect to networks operated by trustworthy parties.
+Chrome recommends to only connect to networks operated by trustworthy parties.
 * As with all internet communications, periodic background sync reveals the IP addresses of the client, the server it's talking to, and the name of the